Charlotte 49ers: Conference realignment

+Charlotte began regular intercollegiate athletics play as an inaugural member in the NAIA's Dixie Conference in 1962.

-Previously, UNC Charlotte was a charter member of the Sun Belt Conference and the Metro Conference, before joining Conference USA in 1995.
+After spending their first five seasons in the NCAA's Division I as an independent, UNC Charlotte became a charter member of the Sun Belt Conference in 1976.
+They would later join the Metro Conference in 1991, before becoming a founding member of Conference USA in 1995 when the Metro merged with the Great Midwest Conference.

 Despite a popular and competitive Conference USA in which UNC Charlotte enjoyed rivalries with the likes of Memphis, Louisville, Cincinnati, Marquette, and others, the collegiate sports landscape underwent a major restructuring in 2004–2005.
 C-USA took the most serious hit of any conference, losing many of its most successful members, including Charlotte.

 After this dramatic reshuffle, UNC Charlotte received an invitation to join the Atlantic 10 Conference, which it accepted.
 Upon joining the A-10, Charlotte experienced much success in nearly every category with the exception of the signature sport of men's basketball.

-With football upgrades on the horizon, and an attempt to restore geographic rivalries, UNC Charlotte returned to a revised Conference USA starting with the 2013–2014 academic season, except for football, where they joined in 2015, and was fully eligible in 2016.
+With the football program restarting, and an attempt to restore geographic rivalries, UNC Charlotte returned to a revised Conference USA starting with the 2013–2014 academic season, except for football, where they joined in 2015, and was fully eligible in 2016.

-On October 21, 2021 Charlotte was accepted along with 5 other Conference USA teams to join the American Athletic Conference, joining former Metro Conference and C-USA rivals there.
+On October 21, 2021, Charlotte was accepted along with 5 other Conference USA teams to join the American Conference (then known as the American Athletic Conference), joining former Metro Conference and CUSA rivals there.
 The 2023 entry date was officially confirmed in June 2022.
+All Charlotte 49ers programs officially made the transition to the American on July 1, 2023.